simonmichael/hledger_site/src/cookbook.md

 ## See also

-<https://plaintextaccounting.org> and <https://wiki.plaintextaccounting.org> collect similar but more generic advice for any and all PTA tools.
+<https://plaintextaccounting.org> collects similar but more generic advice for all PTA tools.